NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

         perform punish tilt
     finish tilt
-    wait for a random time within delay range
+    wait for a random time within delay range waits for the user to press enter
 ```

 ## monitor

 waits for enter to be pressed (so recording/live view can be used)

+## bias

+records data for a fixed amount of time then exits

 # Config file